Acupuncture for Headaches & Migraines

 Acupuncture to clear channel blockages, calm Liver Yang rising, and nourish Blood and Yin

-Cupping or Gua Sha to release the neck, shoulder, and upper back tension that feeds recurring headache patterns
+Cupping or Gua Sha to release neck, shoulder, and upper back tension that feeds recurring headache patterns

 Moxibustion to address cold-type or deficiency-driven headaches